 I also recently co-edited with Nadine Attewell (McMaster University) a special issue of TOPIA: Canadian Journal of Cultural Studies titled “The Work of Return” (Spring 2016), which you can check out here.

-Here’s the info on my published peer-reviewed articles…
+Here’s the info on my published academic articles…

 “There Goes the Neighbour Hood: On Feral Children and Alien Invaders.”
 Topia: Canadian Journal of Cultural Studies 35 (2016): 65-85.